Accident spawns new beginning for Hastings PTA

+The 20-foot fall caused a checklist of injuries that included a broken left femur, fractured left hip, three broken ribs, punctured left lung, broken shoulder blade and collarbone, three fractured vertebrae, two broken bones in his left ear (robbing him of most of his hearing in that ear), skull fracture, and traumatic brain injury.

 With the brain injury came the loss of much of his memory, including the ability to recall how to do certain tasks, such as walking and talking.
-When he eventually awoke from his nightmarish calamity after being airlifted for treatment to Bryan West in Lincoln, he had no memory of his wife, family, or anything else, save the moments leading up to the accident.
+When he eventually awoke from his nightmarish calamity after being airlifted for treatment to Bryan Health West Campus in Lincoln, Buresh had no memory of his wife, family or anything else, save the moments leading up to the accident.

 “There’s still a lot of memory loss for about a day before the accident back,” he said.
 “If I had to put a percentage on it, I’d say maybe half the memories.
 There are times when the family asks me, ‘Do you remember that?’
 And I don’t.”